 What prompted John Woodhouse to paint silhouettes is debatable.
 Being a glazier he had ready access to suitable glass and likely worked on stained glass projects; being a house painter he had ready access to paint.
 Perhaps the loss of a close friend prompted him to capture an image as a lasting tribute.
 His earliest known profile is dated 1821 though the majority of his work was completed during the 1830s and 1840s.
 Unlike other silhouette and portrait artists, Woodhouse did not paint from live sittings but from recollection.
 A contemporary account praised his remarkable ‘faculty of retaining the exact forms of objects for a length of time after he has seen them’.1

 Woodhouse’s surviving body of work is small.
-Amongst his named sitters were: Thomas Fell, Tynemouth (died 183*), Mr Thorburn (died 1833), Charles & Samuel Dixon, boot & shoe makers, Newcastle upon Tyne (1840), Walter Dixon, corn merchant & miller, Rev Christopher Reed, vicar of Christ Church Tynemouth (1842), Matthew Plummer Newcastle upon Tyne (1842), Robert Ridley, supervisor of excise (died 1842), John Charlton (on horseback), Dr Thomas Masterman Winterbottom (dated 1821; d.1859), & Col. Reid.
+Amongst his named sitters were: Thomas Fell, Tynemouth (died 183*), Mr Thorburn (died 1833), Charles & Samuel Dixon, boot & shoe makers, Newcastle upon Tyne (1840), Walter Dixon, corn merchant & miller, Archibald Reed, six times Mayor of Newcastle, Rev Christopher Reed, vicar of Christ Church Tynemouth (1842), Matthew Plummer Newcastle upon Tyne (1842), Robert Ridley, supervisor of excise (died 1842), John Charlton (on horseback), Dr Thomas Masterman Winterbottom (dated 1821; d.1859), & Col. Reid.

 The majority of his sitters were middle-aged and elderly men mostly painted ‘from recollection’, some posthumously.
 He did though paint the occasional mature lady but no examples of children are recorded.